vertretungsplanme/substitution-schedule-parser/README.md

 Builds are available through JCenter, you can find instructions how to use it with different build systems [here](https://bintray.com/johan12345/maven/substitution-schedule-parser/_latestVersion).

-## Supported substitution schedule softwares
+## Supported substitution schedule software systems
 Below you find the currently supported substitution schedule softwares and the corresponding values for `SubstitutionScheduleData.setApi()`:

 * Untis (*not* WebUntis)